Back to all blogs

 The Bigger Picture: Testing Your Thyroid Function

-While molecular testing tells us about the structure and cells of a nodule, it does not tell us how your thyroid is actually functioning.
-You can have a suspicious-looking nodule and still have a perfectly functioning thyroid, or you could have a benign nodule while your hormones are completely out of balance.
+Molecular testing tells us about the structure of a nodule, but it doesn't reveal how your thyroid is functioning.
+You can have a suspicious nodule with perfect hormone levels, or a benign nodule while your hormones are out of balance.

 The Role of Blood Markers